ChristopherCautivar/simple-todo-webapp/README.md

     * by date (created, due, etc)
 * Views
     * In an hourly log view, saved on a daily basis in a format that can be recorded and analyzed
-    * In a freeform scratch space view, displaying as many related or selected todo items on a single page, sorted by user specification, and highly customizeable.
+    * In a freeform scratch space view, displaying as many related or selected todo items on a single page, sorted by user specification, and highly customizeable
     * Todos can be minimized to just title, or maximized to show all info
+    * Tags will be suggested as the user fills in a field
 * Database
     * sqlite3 for lightweight storage within the container
-    * Organized, with logical schema.
+    * Organized, with logical schema
-    * Flexible and adaptable as the application's use cases grows.
+    * Flexible and adaptable as the application's function grows

 ## Stretch Goals
 * incorporate a synchronized stopwatch into the log portion